 SimScale is a 100% cloud-based simulation software that enables you to test, validate, and optimize your designs through Finite Element Analysis via a standard web browser.

-As another feature of the FEA component, modal analysis can help determine the eigenfrequencies (eigenvalues) and eigenmodes (mode shapes) of a structure due to free vibration.
+As another feature of the FEA software, modal analysis can help determine the eigenfrequencies (eigenvalues) and eigenmodes (mode shapes) of a structure due to vibration.
 The results are important parameters to understand and model structures which are subject to dynamic loading conditions.
 Additionally, a harmonic analysis can show the peak response of a system under a load in a given range of frequencies applied in buildings, bridges, rotors, spring mounts or engines.

 I have used a lot of simulation packages over the past 25 years, including Nastran, Ansys, SolidWorks, and a whole host of others.
 I have been using SimScale for about nine months now and it has become my goto simulation tool.
 It allows me to run models larger than I have ever conceived on my own workstation.